bxparks/AceTime/USER_GUIDE.md

 <a name="DefaultRegistries"></a>
 #### Default Registries

-The constructors for `BasicZoneManager` and `ExtendedZoneManager` take a `zoneRegistry` and its `zoneRegistrySize`, and optionally the `linkRegistry` and `linkRegistrySize` parameters.
+The constructors for `BasicZoneManager`, `ExtendedZoneManager`, and `CompleteZoneManager` take a `zoneRegistry` and its `zoneRegistrySize`, and optionally the `linkRegistry` and `linkRegistrySize` parameters.
 The AceTime library comes with a set of pre-defined default Zone and Link registries which are defined by the following header files.
-These header files are automatically included in the `<AceTime.h>`
+These header files are automatically included in the `<AceTime.h>` header:
-header:

 * [zonedb/zone_registry.h](src/zonedb/zone_registry.h)
     * Zones and Links supported by `BasicZoneManager`